Building a Writer’s Retreat on our Homestead

 I love the yurt-like feel of the cottage.
 It is cozy, and cheerful with lots of natural light.
 This is the spot where I want to put my writing table and chair.
 This view will be the perfect inspiration for writing.
 And with no telephone, I won’t be interrupted in the middle of the “zone.”

 Eventually, the writer’s retreat will also be used as a guest cottage for the rare occasion that we have guests coming from the City.
 Robin built it so that a loft can be put in above the ceiling, to add storage and sleeping capacity.
 It will be a warm, nest for my grandbabies when they visit.

 The wiring is normal house wiring so that the electrical circuit can be plugged into the house circuit with an extension cord, or into a solar power source/inverter system for AC current.
 The solar power station is still on the list of priorities for this season.
 I was inspired by a post by Homestead Honey on selecting a solar electric system.
 There’s still a lot more research to be done before we commit to an alternate energy option.
 With Fortis mandating smart meters for our area in August of 2015, the motivation to follow through on a full house alternate power system is stronger than ever.

-While there is still lots to be done — put in the Regency Close Clearance woodstove, wire for lights and a plug in for power, insulation, flooring , siding, and inside panelling, for instance, now that the windows and door are in, the cottage feels ‘real.’
+While there is still lots to be done — put in the Regency Close Clearance woodstove, wire for lights and a plugin for power, insulation, flooring, siding, and inside panelling, for instance, now that the windows and door are in, the writer’s retreat feels ‘real.’
 And the possibility of shutting off our connection to the electrical grid is a bit more tangible.
-In fact I’m already imagining the furniture for my writer’s retreat, and the books I’m going to write there.
+In fact, I’m already imagining the furniture for my writer’s retreat, and the books I’m going to write there.
 Awkwardly, Sarah is also imagining writing a few books there.
 I may need to share my writer’s table and view, temporarily.